rm4rts/my-windows-toolkit/README.md

 # my-windows-toolkit

-This repository contains scripts, configurations and writeups that I collect while learning about Windows system administration and cybersecurity.
+This repository contains scripts, configurations and writeups that I collect while learning about Windows system administration.
+I'm always trying to learn new things.
 It's a personal collection, useful both for me and for anyone interested in automating tasks or improving their workflow on Windows systems.

 ## 📁 Structure

 - `scripts/` - Useful scripts
-- `dotfiles/` - Configuration files
 - `writeups/` - Notes with commands, tricks, guides or technical summaries.